NBA Trade Rumors: Elton Brand Reveals First Major Move As New Sixers GM

 — Mike Sielski (@MikeSielski) September 23, 2018

-With the plethora of trade assets on their roster, it will not be a surprise if the Sixers pull a blockbuster deal before the February NBA trade deadline.
-As of now, the Sixers are reportedly one of the NBA teams who have an initial conversation with the Minnesota Timberwolves about trading for Jimmy Butler.
-The 29-year-old small forward will undeniably be an incredible addition to the Sixers, giving them a reliable scoring option who can also be the tasked to defend the opposing team’s best player.
+With the plethora of trade assets on their roster, it will not be a surprise if the Sixers pull off a blockbuster deal before the February NBA trade deadline.
+As of now, the Sixers are reportedly one of the NBA teams who have had an initial conversation with the Minnesota Timberwolves about trading for Jimmy Butler.
+The 29-year-old small forward would undeniably be an incredible addition to the Sixers, giving them a reliable scoring option who can also be the tasked to defend the opposing team’s best player.

-Pairing him with Joel Embiid and Ben Simmons will give the Sixers a higher chance of beating Eastern Conference powerhouse teams like the Boston Celtics and the Toronto Raptors in a best-of-seven series.
+Pairing him with Joel Embiid and Ben Simmons would give the Sixers a higher chance of beating Eastern Conference powerhouse teams such as the Boston Celtics and the Toronto Raptors in a best-of-seven series.
 So far, it remains unknown if the Sixers have serious interest in acquiring Butler.
 Expect more rumors to swirl around the Sixers as the 2018-19 NBA season draws near.